imaman/bigband/modules/septima-lang/README.md

 Number(undefined) // NaN
 ```

-Unlike JavaScript, Septima requires these explicit conversions - there is no automatic type coercion:
+Unlike JavaScript, Septima requires these explicit conversions and does not perform automatic type coercion:

 ```javascript
 "42" + 7                  // Error: Cannot add string and number